How Often Should You Upgrade Your iPhone

 Minor Improvements Over Previous Model

-Not every new iPhone brings game-changing upgrades.
-In fact, many year-over-year changes are incremental which are slightly better cameras, a new chip, or minor design tweaks.
+Not every new iPhone has upgrades that change the game.
+In fact, a lot of changes from year to year are small, like better cameras, a new chip, or small design changes.

 Stick with your current iPhone if: